arunkp1986/Lens/README.md

 change directory into **lens** folder

-Add your username to /etc/sudoers file to execute "insert\_module.sh" script with sudo permission
+Add your username to /etc/sudoers for file "insert\_module.sh" contained in **lens/source** folder with sudo permission

 username ALL=(root) NOPASSWD: path to lens/source/insert\_module.sh